li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 Our research project aims to determine the characteristics of Mexican immigration to the US.
-We hypothesize that there exist statistically significant trends in Mexican immigrants to the US.
+We hypothesize that there exist statistically significant trends in Mexican immigrants to the US, and that we can determine where migrants are coming from, why and where they are going, as well as explore their experiences when they arrive.

 ## Section 2.
 Exploratory Data Analysis